Helicity Softer Dipole Pomeron Model for Vector Meson Photoproduction by Arbitrarily Polarized Photons: Comparisons, Predictions and Discussions

 In Sec.\ref{seccircular} the general expressions for the circular SDMEs are derived in Eq.(\ref{rho3}), which enable us to predict $\rho^{3}_{1,0},\rho^{3}_{1,-1}$ for all helicity models.
-Our predictions for $4$ energies are presented in Fig.\ref{circsdmplot}.
+Our predictions at $4$ energies including the $2$ higher ones for future experiments GlueX \& CLAS12 runs\cite{newGXC1,newGXC2,newGXC3} are presented in Fig.\ref{circsdmplot}.
 The predictions of HSDP model are quite different from those of JPACM: the peaks are comparable in the intermediate energies but lower in the low and high energies, and the JPACn shapes are considerably similar to JPACM.
 This discrepancy correlates highly with the linear SDMEs, which we will discuss in Sec.\ref{secdisc}.
-The fact that our model agrees with the GlueX SDMEs measurements much better than JPACM and JPACn especially in the $5$ $\{\rho^{i}_{1,0},\rho^{0}_{1,-1},\rho^{1}_{1,1}\}$ evidences the merit of HSDP, so its $\rho^{3}_{1,0},\rho^{3}_{1,-1}$ predictions are more reliable than the other two!
+The fact that our model agrees with the GlueX SDMEs measurements much better than JPACM and JPACn especially in the $5$ $\{\rho^{i}_{1,0},\rho^{0}_{1,-1},\rho^{1}_{1,1}\}$ evidences the merit of HSDP, so its $\rho^{3}_{1,0},\rho^{3}_{1,-1}$ predictions are more reliable than the other two models.